slowernews/wisdom-tldr/README.md

 And ask instead of telling: eg «Why did you decide to put the slides in that order?» This does a couple things: sometimes, the IC does things for a reason that the boss doesn't know about, and this gives the IC a way to explain to the boss without needing to sound contradictory.
 It allows the boss a chance to learn when something is done for a good reason, or gets the IC to revisit a decision when not done for a good reason.
 It also creates a dialog, so the two can discuss what the answer should be, instead of a debate where each side first stakes out positions.

 Henry Kissinger and simply ask, «Is that the best you can do?»

+Management is about communication.
+As a manager, you have to have a lot of conversations.
+Your productivity as a manager is measured as the productivity of your team. being seated making stuff is not productive.
+I think the key principle is putting your team’s productivity first, instead of your own, individual productivity.
+Remember, you are a communication hub and a multiplier.
+Think about what is best for others, and think about the things you can delegate vs. the things that only you can do. managing is delegating.
+If you spend a lot of your time coding, you are preferring an activity that also others can do to something that only you can do.
+If you ever feel that way, and if you truly work for your people instead of hiding at your desk, just tell yourself: What I accomplished today is not yet visible.
+But it will be.